-Joe Biden Official Disguised ‘Bribes and Payoffs’ As ‘Speaking Fees,’ Columnist Says
+Joe Biden Official Disguised 'Bribes And Payoffs' As 'Speaking Fees,' Columnist Says

 Elsewhere, Justin Kan claimed that Citadel might have coordinated with Robinhood.

-The company notably invested $2.75 billion to bain out Melvin Capital, one of the companies that conceded defeat amid the video game business’ Redditor-driven stock surge.
+The company notably invested $2.75 billion to bail out Melvin Capital, one of the companies that conceded defeat amid the video game business' Redditor-driven stock surge.